-- (1) Where, on a reference under Article 7(1), the Tribunal determines particulars as being those which ought to have been included or referred to in a statement given under Article 3 or 4, the employer shall be deemed to have given to the employee a statement in which those particulars were included, or referred to, as specified in the decision of the Tribunal. - (2) On determining a reference under Article 7(2) relating to a statement purporting to be a statement under Article 3 or 4, the Tribunal may - (a) confirm the particulars as included or referred to in the statement given by the employer; - (b) amend those particulars; or - (c) substitute other particulars for them, as the Tribunal may determine to be appropriate; and the statement shall be deemed to have been given by the employer to the employee in accordance with the decision of the Tribunal.
+- (1) Where, on a reference under Article 7(1), the Tribunal determines particulars as being those which ought to have been included or referred to in a statement given under Article 3, 3A, 3B or 4 - (a) the employer shall be deemed to have given to the employee a statement in which those particulars were included, or referred to, as specified in the decision of the Tribunal; and - (b) the Tribunal may order the employer to pay compensation to the employee of an amount not exceeding 4 weeks' pay. - (2) On determining a reference under Article 7(2) relating to a statement purporting to be a statement under Article 3, 3A, 3B or 4, the Tribunal may - (a) confirm the particulars as included or referred to in the statement given by the employer; - (b) amend those particulars; or - (c) substitute other particulars for them, as the Tribunal may determine to be appropriate; and the statement shall be deemed to have been given by the employer to the employee in accordance with the decision of the Tribunal.